PeterDrake/cs369/assignments/vacuum_world.md

 `print(many_runs(20, 50000, 10, state_agent, state_agent_reset))`

 My solution got average losses of around 19 000 000 for the reflex agent, 630 000 for the random agent, and 380 000 for the state agent.
-Maybe your team can do even better!
+Maybe you can do even better!

 # What to Hand in
 Hand in your file `vacuum_agents.py` that contains your function definitions and any global variable definitions.